No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Related Work

-\paragraph{Strategizing in Repeated Games.} Parallel to mechanism design, recent research has examined rational optimizers in general repeated games. \citet{deng2025strategizingnoregretlearners} analyze the limits of what an optimizer can force against a no-regret learner, showing that while ``mean-based'' learners can be exploited to yield strictly more than the Stackelberg value, learners with no-swap-regret can effectively cap the optimizer's payoff.
-In the Bayesian setting, \citet{mansour2022strategizinglearnersbayesiangames} extend this inquiry to games with private types, introducing the concept of ``polytope swap regret'' to characterize the minimum payoff an optimizer can guarantee against a learning opponent.
-Our work differs in focus: rather than comparing outcomes against static benchmarks (like Stackelberg equilibrium), we quantify the excess surplus (information rent) extractable relative to the minimax value, specifically targeting the FTRL family with constant step sizes.
+Beyond auctions, this perspective has been generalized to Principal--Agent interactions. \citet{lin2024generalized} provide a unified framework for general Stackelberg settings, reducing the repeated interaction to a one-shot approximate best response problem and bounding the principal's utility based on the agent's regret (or swap-regret) guarantees.
+In the specific context of dynamic contracting, \citet{kolumbus2024contracting} demonstrate how a principal can induce a ``free-fall'' in the agent's action space by switching from a linear to a zero-reward contract, effectively securing rewards at zero cost. \paragraph{Strategizing in Repeated Games.} Parallel to mechanism design, recent research has examined rational optimizers in general repeated games. \citet{deng2025strategizingnoregretlearners} analyze the limits of what an optimizer can force against a no-regret learner, showing that while ``mean-based'' learners can be {exploited} to yield strictly more than the Stackelberg value, learners with no-swap-regret can effectively cap the optimizer's payoff.
+In the Bayesian setting, \citet{mansour2022strategizing} extend this inquiry to games with private types, introducing the concept of ``polytope swap regret'' to characterize the minimum payoff an optimizer can guarantee against a learning opponent.